 To ensure that the ANS consensus body interest categories remain in balance, voting privileges are assigned on a first-come, first-served basis to each eligible member who submits an ANS consensus body member application until a balanced consensus body is established.
 No new voting members will be added after the proposed change cutoff date has passed unless the ANS consensus body becomes unbalanced.
 If there are more applications for voting privileges than available positions, CGA will maintain a waiting list of potential voting members to be added if the ANS consensus body becomes unbalanced.

-If you are interested in participating on this ANS consensus body as a voting member, send an email to Tom Deary, by completing the form below and clicking “Submit.”
+If you are interested in participating on this ANS consensus body as a voting member, send an email to CGA Committee Project Manager Tom Deary no later than April 30, 2021, by completing the form below and clicking “Submit.”
 All required fields are marked with an asterisk (*).